stfc-aeg/odin-pico/docs/run_capture.md

 ### 10. Background Live View

 When no user capture is active, continuously collect 2 waveforms for UI display via `user_capture(False)`.
 No file saving.
-2 captures are completed due to the trigger_timing data returned with the first trigger_timing always shows as 0 due.
-The trigger timings are used to help estimate the system can for when running in time based mode.
+2 captures are completed due to the trigger_timing data returned having the first trigger_timing as 0 due to it being the first capture in that sequence.
+The trigger timings are used to help estimate how long the system can for when running in time based mode.

 ---